Documentation Decay

 TL;DR

-• Start with data, not reading: pull ticket data, sort by traffic and age, cross-reference with release notes — this identifies the highest-impact articles without reading every one.
+• Start with data, not reading: pull ticket data, sort by traffic and age, cross-reference with release notes.
+This identifies the highest-impact articles without reading every one.

 • Archive deprecated articles instead of updating them.
 A wrong article about a removed feature misleads every customer who finds it in search.
+Archiving is always the safer choice.

 What is a help center content audit?